cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 For instances of the `Extract()`/`Expand()` KDF paradigm such as `HKDF`, we fix the salt and sizes to fit this form.

-The security requirements for KDFs used with the schemes in this document are laid out in {{security-kdfs}}.
+The security requirements for KDFs used with the frameworks in this document are laid out in {{security-kdfs}}.

-# Hybrid KEM Schemes {#schemes}
+# Hybrid KEM Frameworks {#frameworks}

-In this section, we define three generic schemes for building for hybrid
+In this section, we define three generic frameworks for building for hybrid
 KEMs:

 GHP:
-: A generic scheme that is suitable for use with any choice of traditional and PQ KEMs, with minimal security assumptions on the constituent KEMs
+: A generic framwork that is suitable for use with any choice of traditional and PQ KEMs, with minimal security assumptions on the constituent KEMs

 PRE: